-The number of rows in the Results report should be equal to the total number of search results that would be downloaded minus the total number of items listed in the Unindexed Items report.
+The number of rows in the Results report should be equal to the total number of search results minus the total number of items listed in the Unindexed Items report.

-Unindexed Items - An Excel document that contains information about any unindexed items that would be included in the search results.
+Unindexed Items: An Excel document that contains information about any unindexed items included in the search results.
 If you don't include unindexed items when you generate the search results report, this report will still be downloaded, but will be empty.